 About 380,000 years after the Big Bang, the universe was cool enough that hydrogen could form.
 Because the CMB photons are barely affected by hitting hydrogen, the photons travel in straight lines.
 Cosmologists refer to a "surface of last scattering" when the CMB photons last hit matter; after that, the universe was too big.
 So when we map the CMB, we are looking back in time to 380,000 years after the Big Bang, just after the universe was opaque to radiation.

-The CMB was first predicted by American cosmologist Ralph Apher in 1948, when he was doing work with Robert Herman and George Gamow, according to NASA.
+American cosmologist Ralph Apher first predicted the CMB in 1948, when he was doing work with Robert Herman and George Gamow, according to NASA.
 The team was doing research related to Big Bang nucleosynthesis, or the production of elements in the universe besides the lightest isotope (type) of hydrogen.
 This type of hydrogen was created very early in the universe's history.

 Both teams quickly published papers in the Astrophysical Journal in 1965, with Penzias and Wilson talking about what they saw, and Dicke's team explaining what it means in the context of the universe.
 (Later, Penzias and Wilson both received the 1978 Nobel Prize in physics).